Honda recalls 668,000 more cars in Japan over Takata air bags

-TOKYO Honda Motor Co (7267.T) on Thursday said it was recalling about 668,000 vehicles in Japan to replace air bag inflators supplied by Takata Corp (7312.T), as part of an expanded nationwide recall announced earlier this year.
+TOKYO (Reuters) - Honda Motor Co (7267.T) on Thursday said it was recalling about 668,000 vehicles in Japan to replace air bag inflators supplied by Takata Corp 7312.T, as part of an expanded nationwide recall announced earlier this year.

 Japan's second-largest automaker said it had recalled models including its Fit subcompact hatchback model, and the Civic and Accord sedan models over passenger-side air bags.
 Vehicles produced between 2009 and 2011 were affected, it added.